 Information Visualization is an active, hot area in BIA.
 The presence of big data in business today, along with the need for fast, accurate, and timely decisions based on information make information or data visualization critical.
 However, this is a new field for business.
 It is in its infancy, and that means while there are good examples of it out there, there are more bad examples.
 As a result, there is much to be learned.
-P: BIA 741 or IC.
+P. Statistics or Instructor consent.